Ottrlang/otterlang/docs/LANGUAGE_SPEC.md

 - Functions are declared with `fn` followed by the function name, parameters in parentheses, optional return type, and a colon
 - Parameters can have default values.
 Once a parameter declares a default, all subsequent parameters must also declare defaults
-- Functions may declare type parameters: `fn parse<T>(text: string) -> T`
+- Functions currently cannot declare `<T>` parameter lists.
-- Nested functions are allowed
+- Function declarations are only permitted at module scope; define helpers as separate top-level functions.
-- Method definitions live inside `struct` blocks and take `self` explicitly as the first parameter
+- Method definitions live inside `struct` blocks.
+The parser automatically inserts `self: StructName` as the first parameter if you omit it.

-Top-level code may only contain function definitions, `let` statements, struct/enum/type declarations, `use`/`pub use` statements, and expression statements.
-Other control-flow constructs must appear inside functions.
+Top-level code may contain `fn` definitions, `let` bindings, `struct`/`enum`/`type` declarations, `use`/`pub use` statements, and expression statements.
+Control-flow constructs such as `if`/`for` must appear inside one of those blocks.

 ## Structs